Look around you right now, I guarantee you can see at least one brand mark somewhere.

-Picture a Coke ad in your mind.
-Did you picture young people drinking Coke on a beach or at a party, surrounded by friends, dancing, having fun.
-This is Coke’s brand, this is what people buy when they reach for the red bottle of dark liquid – not always the taste or the price, but (somewhat subconsciously) they set out to buy the experience that they expect to have.
+Picture a Coca-Cola, or Coke, ad in your mind.
+Did you picture young people drinking Coke on a beach or at a party, surrounded by friends, dancing, having fun?
+This is Coke’s brand, this is what people buy when they reach for the red bottle of dark liquid—not always the taste or the price, but (somewhat subconsciously) they set out to buy the experience that they expect to have.

 So, where do these expectations of experience originate?
 Yep, you guessed it: branding.

 A good brand establishes an emotional connection with its consumers that often actually surpasses the product.
 Giving your brand a distinct and authentic ‘personality’ helps it sit apart from the rest.
 This is a large reason why we often gravitate towards name-brand products even though the generic products are often just as good and often more cost-effective.
 We do this because these name-brand products have established some form of a connection with us through careful branding.

 A study from Germany actually reported that while the average consumer cannot taste the difference in a blindfolded taste test, peoples’ brains often register more enjoyment and pleasure if they think they are drinking Coke or Pepsi.

 As Tom Jacobs explains, “This suggests the term “Coca-Cola” instantly cues up the idea of pleasure… (it) creates a shorthand reaction that bypasses the part of the brain that might actively evaluate its quality.”

 There we have it, scientific proof of the effect that quality branding and a strong emotional connection can have on consumers.
 So, rather than treating their brand as an emotionless object, a good brand will give it personality, use emotion to create a lasting connection with consumers.